Proud of our professional standards

 - Sessions helping with independent learning skills such as research methods, analytical skills and presentation skills;

-The JMS 6th Form Centre is a suite of rooms consisting of a study room with state of the art computers where students can work and make good use of study periods, a recently refurbished common room where they can relax and study, a kitchen, a Seminar Room and a Meeting Room.
+JMF6 now extends across both John Mason and Fitzharrys sites.
+Both schools have Form Centres, in suites of rooms with study rooms, state of the art computers where students can work and make good use of study periods, refurbished common rooms where they can relax and study, a kitchen, and access to smaller rooms for meetings and group work.

 In the 6th form Students are expected to contribute to the school or wider community and offer leadership to the student body at large.
 All students assist in DEAR time sessions across the school once a week.
 They support younger students in academic work, and run quizzes and competitions.

 There are plenty of opportunities to be involved in the running of 6th Form and take on responsibility.
-Apart from the senior student team comprising of Head Boy and Girl and 10 other senior students, there are also tutor group representatives sitting on the year council, and sports captains.
+Apart from the senior student team comprising Student President and Vice Presidents, and Committee Chairs, there are also tutor group representatives sitting on the year council, and sports captains.
 We also have a good community spirit and social life in the 6th Form.
 There are inter Tutor group competitions, two Balls a year, visits to Universities to access careers advice and Safe Driving Courses.

 Applying for a place